timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/kubernetesCluster/readme.md

 > NOTE: Since you can deploy this overlay post-deployment, you can also build this overlay within other deployment models such as Platforms & Workloads.

 Once you have the hub/spoke output values, you can pass those in as parameters to this deployment.

+> IMPORTANT: Please make sure that supperted versions are in the region that you are deploying to.
+Use `az aks get-verions` to understand what aks versions are supported per region.

 For example, deploying using the `az deployment group create` command in the Azure CLI: